 The New Zealand Woman's Weekly was founded in 1932 with the aim of becoming 'a national family journal in the truest and fullest sense of the word'.
-In 2014 it was the longest-running such magazine in the country.
+When it ceased publication in 2020 it was the longest-running such magazine in the country.
 In this 1962 photograph, Vic Staines (production), Jean Wishart (editor), Joy Lee (assistant editor) and Michael Wilson (photographer) discuss the design of the 30th-anniversary issue.

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.